taranjeet/everything-else/drafts/2018-05-29-django-multi-tenant.md

 ```

-This middleware can be enable in settings by including in `MIDDLEWARE_CLASSES` like
+This middleware can be enabled in settings by including in `MIDDLEWARE_CLASSES` like

 ```
 MIDDLEWARE_CLASSES = [